 The sheer force of the blow easily could have knocked most people out unconscious.
 Mercury reveals though that he remained conscious through the whole graphic ordeal.

 “I remember everything,” Joey said.
 “I never lost consciousness and I never passed out.”

-Mercury shed further light on the feeling he endured.
+Mercury sheds further light on the feeling he endured.
 “I have nothing to compare it to; I’ve never been hit that hard in the face before,” he said.
-“I’d have to say it felt like a hundred-pound steel ladder connecting with my face at one-hundred miles per hour; or going head first through a windshield of a car without a seatbelt on; maybe getting hit in the face with a baseball bat swung by Sammy Sosa.”
+“I’d have to say it felt like a hundred-pound steel ladder connecting with my face at one-hundred miles per hour or going headfirst through a windshield of a car without a seatbelt on; maybe getting hit in the face with a baseball bat swung by Sammy Sosa.”

 The famous saying “The show must go on” was no different here, and Joey concluded the interview with an old-fashioned kayfabe statement.

 “Had I not been forced to leave the match due to a severe amount of blood loss, MNM would be the WWE Tag Team Champions.
 Again, we made it clear that MNM is the greatest tag team in the modern era – not The Hardys!”